Interested in PostgreSQL? Try PGCon.

 Please be aware of major traffic disruptions in Ottawa, particularly the construction of the Confederation Line, that may affect your route.

-As of this writing, regular fare to get from the airport to campus costs C$3.50 (exact change).
+As of this writing, regular fare to get from the airport to campus costs C$3.60.
+The bus accepts exact change, and there is also a ticket machine near the exit doors.
 The bus stop is just outside the Arrivals level of the terminal: exit the right-most doors, cross the lanes of traffic to the first walkway, turn right and walk approximately 15m (50').

-OCTranspo provides accessible transport, including Para Transpo for disabled riders; please see the Accessible Transit page and contact OCTranspo directly for further details.
+OCTranspo provides accessible transport; please see the Transit Accessibility page and contact OCTranspo directly for further details.

-If you expect to use OCTranspo during your stay in Ottawa, make sure you're paying in the most effective way: How to Pay.
+If you expect to use OCTranspo during your stay in Ottawa, make sure you're paying in the most effective way: Fares.

 Presumably you're reading this because you've arrived at either the bus station or the train station.
 Consult Google Maps for up-to-date walking directions from the bus station (~30min), or the ~45min walk from the train station.